vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 Also, a decorative small statuette can be used as long as it is porous or with holes.

-On Aliexpress they also sell
+On AliExpress they also sell
 <a href="https://s.click.aliexpress.com/e/_DDALbXD" target="_blank">
-Plastic DIY Cases (Aliexpress)
+Plastic DIY Cases (AliExpress)
 <br>
 <img src="images/diy_cases.png" height="180px" alt="DIY cases" />
 </a>